reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] Fixed the bug that the name of the opened tab could not be updated synchronously after modifying the name of the capture history.

 ## v1.2.3 <small><small>*2023-08-31*</small></small>
-- 🚀 [New] The traffic list read items are grayed out.
+- 🚀 [NEW] The traffic list read items are grayed out.
-- 🚀 [New] The traffic history supports configuring the cache duration, which is 7 days by default.
+- 🚀 [NEW] The traffic history supports configuring the cache duration, which is 7 days by default.
-- 🚀 [New] Traffic history supports renaming.
+- 🚀 [NEW] Traffic history supports renaming.
-- 🚀 [New] Traffic history supports adding/removing stars.
+- 🚀 [NEW] Traffic history supports adding/removing stars.
-- 🚀 [New] Query parameter list viewing supports text mode.
+- 🚀 [NEW] Query parameter list viewing supports text mode.
 - 💪 [Opt] The way to obtain the system network proxy status is changed from Shell command to API.
 - 💪 [Opt] The traffic list removes gray highlighting and adds teal highlighting.
 - 💪 [Opt] Use the resident daemon process to get the CA root certificate installation status.

 ## v1.2.1 <small><small>*2023-08-28*</small></small>
-- 🚀 [New] SSL bypass supports switch and silent mode.
+- 🚀 [NEW] SSL bypass supports switch and silent mode.
-- 🚀 [New] Supports adding SSL bypass from traffic list.
+- 🚀 [NEW] Supports adding SSL bypass from traffic list.
 - 💪 [Opt] Automatically changing context menu text color when hovering.
 - 💪 [Opt] The right click of the traffic list supports batch copying of URLs.
 - 🐞 [Fix] An exception occurs when generating python code when the root node of JSON is a list.